shilpa-bo/brewin-interpreter/README.md

 ### Brewin Interpreter

-Interpreter for a C++ like language called **Brewin**.
+This project is an interpreter for a C++-like language called Brewin, built in Python.
+It includes a simple web-based interface (using Flask) that allows users to write and execute Brewin code directly in the browser.

 There are 4 versions, each building off the other, adding new features.

 Each Version has 3 parts:
 - Interpreter file- implementing the actual interpreter logic